opera-romana-pellegrinaggi/indesign-translate-INDD/README.md

 The folder where the translations are extracted to will be saved as a label attached to the Indesign file, after which the Indesign file will be automatically saved so that the label will stick.

+**N.B.
+Any time the source file is changed in any way, this script must be run again, so that the `translation.json` is regenerated.
+This is the only way to be sure that the keys for the translation strings will match and be correctly imported again.**

 ## ImportTranslation
 Once translations are complete, this script will scan the translations folder (as saved in the label attached to the document by the previous script), and let you import either a single language translation or all language translations.